Chart Color Schemes

 Wyoming has shown very soft population growth performance across periods assessed by AreaSearch

-Wyoming's population as of November 2025 is approximately 11,338, reflecting a decrease of 85 people since the 2021 Census which reported a population of 11,423.
-This change is inferred from the estimated resident population of 11,340 in June 2024 and an additional 5 validated new addresses since the Census date.
-The population density ratio is 1,353 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Wyoming's population, as of November 2025, is approximately 11,338 people.
+This figure represents a decrease of 85 individuals since the 2021 Census, which recorded a population of 11,423 people.
+The estimated resident population was 11,340 as of June 2024, with an additional 5 validated new addresses since the Census date accounting for this change.
+This results in a population density ratio of 1,353 persons per square kilometer, exceeding the average across national locations assessed by AreaSearch.
 Overseas migration was the primary driver of population growth during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022 and NSW State Government's SA2 level projections for areas not covered, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population